adambard/learnxinyminutes-docs/openmp.html.markdown

 ---
 category: tool
 tool: OpenMP
-filename: learnopenMP.c
+filename: learnopenMP.cpp
 contributors:
     - ["Cillian Smith", "https://github.com/smithc36-tcd"]
 ---

 **OpenMP** is a library used for parallel programming on shared-memory machines.
-OpenMP is allows you to use simple high-level constructs for parallelism, while hiding the details keeping it easy to use and quick to write.
+OpenMP allows you to use simple high-level constructs for parallelism, while hiding the details, keeping it easy to use and quick to write.
-OpenMP is supported my C, C++, and Fortran.
+OpenMP is supported by C, C++, and Fortran.

 ## Structure

-Generally an openMP program will use the following structure.
+Generally an OpenMP program will use the following structure.

 - **Master**: Start a Master thread, which will be used to set up the environment and initialize variables